Homes for Sale - San Fernando Valley Encino, Sherman Oaks, Studio City, Tarzana, Burbank, All SF Valley Cities

 Ranking third among the U.S. states in area, California has a diverse topography and climate.
 A series of low mountains known as the Coast Ranges extends along the 1,200-mi (1,930-km) coast.
 The region from Point Arena, N of San Francisco, to the southern part of the state is subject to tremors and sometimes to severe earthquakes caused by tectonic stress along the San Andreas Fault.
 The Coast Ranges receive heavy rainfall in the north, where the giant cathedrallike redwood forests prevail, but the climate of these mountains is considerably drier in S California, and S of the Golden Gate no major rivers reach the ocean.
 Behind the coastal ranges in central California lies the great Central Valley, a long alluvial valley drained by the Sacramento and San Joaquin rivers.
 In the southeast lie vast wastelands, notably the Mojave Desert, site of Joshua Tree National Park.

-California has an enormously productive economy, which for a nation would be one of the ten largest in the world.
+California has an enormously productive economy.
 Although agriculture is gradually yielding to industry as the core of the state's economy, California leads the nation in the production of fruits and vegetables, including carrots, lettuce, onions, broccoli, tomatoes, strawberries, and almonds.
 The state's most valuable crops are grapes, cotton, flowers, and oranges; dairy products, however, contribute the single largest share of farm income, and California is again the national leader in this sector.
 The state also produces the major share of U.S. domestic wine.

 California's farms are highly productive as a result of good soil, a long growing season, and the use of modern agricultural methods.
 Irrigation is critical, especially in the San Joaquin Valley and Imperial Valley.
 The gathering and packing of crops is done largely by seasonal migrant labor, primarily Mexicans.
 Fishing is another important industry.